 In order to help you push easier without testing different types of comps, here are the best working AFK Arena compositions for Late-game Campaigns (From Chapter 25-30) and End-game Campaigns (Chapter 30+).

-AFK Arena Late Game Campaign Compositions
+AFK Arena Late Game Campaign Team Compositions

 Hi all, Arty here.
 I’ve been pushing campaign a bit, using different common comps, and I realized some of us might not know these PvE comps.